Frequently Asked Questions

 What Is the Process for Dealing with Complaints?

-Please note: Complaints about 19-20 tenancy agreements relating to the Covid-19 outbreak are excluded from this complaints process.
-All terms of the tenancy agreements remain applicable unless notified otherwise in writing by OneLiving.
+All terms of the tenancy agreements remain applicable unless notified otherwise in writing by Home for Students.
 All notifications are final and there is no appeal or escalation process for such complaints.

 What Will I Be Shown on My Viewing?